Tutoring News Post

 -The exam requires internet connectivity, and is designed to pick up right where you left off if your computer crashes, freezes, loses power, or drops internet signal.

 Early reports from digital SAT pilot test-takers tell us that the 2 Reading and Writing modules will each be 32 minutes long, with 27 questions per module — and that the 2 Math modules will each be 35 minutes long, with 22 questions per module, totaling (64 + 70) = 134 minutes of actual testing time.
 There is also a single 10-minute break after the 2nd Reading and Writing module.
+2 (unidentified) questions from each module will be experimental aka "pretest" questions—which means that they do not count toward your score.

 -Scores will be returned within days, not weeks.
 Additional features ("Testing Tools") will include a countdown timer and a math reference page with common formulas (same as the current SAT), as well as Mark for Review, Annotate, and Zoom options.